 Figure 3: Examples of Black Start Services

 Whilst there is additional resilience in one provider delivering all activities i.e. there is no reliance on specific transmission routes for all activities to be carried out (e.g. needing to energise part of the transmission network before block loading can commence), the benefits of diversification of provider type will bolster resilience against events which may render one type of technology unable to start up (e.g. a gas shortage for CCGT plant).

+The Competitive Procurement events launched in 2019/20 provided an opportunity for various technologies to participate as combined services.
+During the tender submissions, there were various good examples of combined services e.g. conventional + storage; wind + storage.
+These examples demonstrate the appetite and viability of the combined services for Black Start.
+With the Distributed Restart project, we anticipate more of the combined services examples.

 ESO believes it is important to procure new Black Start providers that can fulfil these requirements and demonstrate a positive impact to the restoration process.
 Furthermore, providers that do not have Black Start Capability still have a critical role to play within restoration and ESO will continue to engage with these non-Black Start providers to ensure that their requirements are understood for further modelling and that the providers are clear in terms of their understanding of Black Start technical requirements and expected actions.